SoMa-Project/vision/README.md

 ### Compile in Ubuntu 18.04 and ROS Melodic

 * First, install some dependencies.
-Start with installing CGAL:
+Start with `pip install requirements.txt` (those include the required packages for all SOMA repos).

+* Then, install CGAL:
 ```
 sudo apt-get install libcgal-dev
 ```